jayasai-gorre/News-Website/README.md

 ## 🖥️ Usage

-- Use the sidebar to navigate between different domains.
+- Use the nav to navigate between different domains.
 - Click on news articles to read full details.
 - Use the search bar to find articles by keyword.